 Part 1 – Monthly Living Expenses

-The first step is to get a number for your monthly expenses if you don’t have it.
+The first step is to get a very solid number for your monthly expenses.

 Identify Where Money Flows Out

 Knowing your monthly living expenses used to be simple.
 For the most part, money was spent via checks and cash.

 Nowadays, money flows out from many places, including automatic bank transfers, bank checks, investment account checks, wire transfers, various online apps, and multiple credit cards.
 And sometimes we’re almost forced to use a new resource for leaking out cash.
 For example, recently I could only renew my library membership with a PayPal account.

 And I am setting up an app so my tenants can pay rent with it.